 Read the latest posts on Relax-N-Rave - CLICK HERE TO READ!

-Monday 23 September 2019
+Monday, 23 September 2019

 Yours Generously

 "Mama, porum, porum, enough, please stop, I don't want so much!"
 I shriek in protest to the server ladling out large spoonfuls of ghee atop the rice on my elai1.
 Sitting next to me, dear Mami is chuckling away.
-She contentedly accepts a couple of spoonfuls of ghee and asks the server to bring her extra helping of payasam2.
+She contentedly accepts a couple of spoonfuls of ghee and asks the server to bring her an extra helping of payasam2.
 As the gleeful server moves ahead to press his hospitality on a mama seated further long, she whispers conspiratorially, "Urar veetu neiye, pondati kaiyu!"

 Any major Tamilian function, say like an engagement, wedding, upanayanam, sashithiabdhapoorthi etc. is usually conducted in halls or mandapams with the food catered by professional caterers.